kyverno/website/content/en/docs/Installation/_index.md

 1. Kyverno is configured in fail closed mode (default).
 2. No Namespace exclusions have been configured for at least the Kyverno Namespace, possibly other key system Namespaces (ex., `kube-system`).
+3. At least one Kyverno rule matches on resource kind `Pods`.
-3. All Kyverno Pods become unavailable due to a full cluster outage or improper scaling in of Nodes (for example, a cloud PaaS destroying too many Nodes in a node group as part of an auto-scaling operation without first cordoning and draining Pods).
+4. All Kyverno Pods become unavailable due to a full cluster outage or improper scaling in of Nodes (for example, a cloud PaaS destroying too many Nodes in a node group as part of an auto-scaling operation without first cordoning and draining Pods).

 If this combination of events occurs, the only way to recover is to manually delete the ValidatingWebhookConfigurations thereby allowing new Kyverno Pods to start up.
 Recovery steps are provided in the [troubleshooting section](/docs/troubleshooting/#api-server-is-blocked).

+{{% alert title="Note" color="info" %}}
+Kubernetes does not permit the checking of webhook resources by admission controllers.
+{{% /alert %}}

 By contrast, these operability concerns can be mitigated by making some security concessions.
 Specifically, by excluding the Kyverno and other system Namespaces during installation, should the aforementioned failure scenarios occur Kyverno should be able to recover by itself with no manual intervention.
 However, configuring these exclusions means that subsequent policies will not be able to act on resources destined for those Namespaces as the API server has been told not to send AdmissionReview requests for them.
 Providing controls for those Namespaces, therefore, lies in the hands of the cluster administrator to implement, for example, Kubernetes RBAC to restrict who and what can take place in those excluded Namespaces.